centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-os-extensions.md

 #### Bug fixes

 - [Provider] Fixed a fatal PHP error on iTop rule form when group is not an array.
-- [Provider] Fixed default iTop url.
+- [Provider] Fixed default iTop URL.

 ### 21.10.1